BlueSpacePotato/hsi-wizard/joss/paper.md

 # Future Work

+Additional publications are currently in preparation, focusing on workflows for merging complementary datasets in more detail.
 The development of `hsi-wizard` is ongoing, with future goals that include expanding support for additional data formats and integrating advanced data analytics.
 We encourage feedback, contributions, and ideas from the community.
 All versions of `hsi-wizard` are available on the Python Package Index (PyPI) or on Github [@github_wizard].

 # Acknowledgements